getify/You-Dont-Know-JS/up & going/ch1.md

 Chapter 1 should be approached as a quick overview of the things you'll want to learn more about and practice to get *into programming*.
 There are also many other fantastic programming introduction resources which can help you dig into these topics further, and I encourage you to learn from them in addition to this chapter.

 Once you feel comfortable with general programming basics, Chapter 2 will help guide you to a familiarity with JavaScript's flavor of programming.
-Chapter 2 introduces what JavaScript is about, but it's not a comprehensive guide -- that's what the rest of the YDKJS books are for!
+Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide -- that's what the rest of the YDKJS books are for!

 If you're already somewhat comfortable with JavaScript and are ready to get started with the rest of the series, check out Chapter 3 as a brief glimpse of what to expect from YDKJS.